psarkerbd/psarkerbd.github.io/_pages/about.md

 ---

 <p style="text-align: justify">
 I am a <a href='https://www.neub.edu.bd/faculty/school-of-natural-sciences/department-of-computer-science-and-engineering/518-pranta-sarker'>Lecturer</a> in the <a href='https://www.neub.edu.bd/academic/school-of-natural-sciences/department-of-computer-science-and-engineering'>Department of Science and Engineering</a> at <a href='https://www.neub.edu.bd/'>North East University Bangladesh</a>.
-After completing my bachelor's degree (BSc.
-(Engg.) in CSE), I joined my University in May 2018.
-At the same time, I have been involved as a <a href='https://edas.info/showSelf.php?c=26939'>Peer-Reviewer</a> in a Scopus-indexed journal, namely, the <a href='https://journal.uob.edu.bh/handle/123456789/12?id=about'>International Journal of Computing and Digital Systems</a>.
-My research interests cover the areas of <b>Data compression</b>, <b>Huffman coding</b>, <b>Data Structure</b>, <b>Algorithms</b>, <b>Blockchain</b>, <b>Trust management</b>, and <b>Security</b>.
-Nevertheless, you can find me <a href='https://psarkerbd.github.io/cv/'>here</a> to learn more.
+After completing my bachelor's degree (BSc.(Engineering) in Computer Science), I joined my University in May 2018.
+At the same time, I have been involved as a <a href='https://edas.info/showSelf.php?c=26939'>TPC Reviewer</a> in a Scopus-indexed journal, namely, the <a href='https://journal.uob.edu.bh/handle/123456789/12?id=about'>International Journal of Computing and Digital Systems</a>.
+My research interests cover the areas of <b>Data compression</b>, <b>Data Structure</b>, and <b>Algorithms</b>.
+However, <b>Blockchain</b>, <b>Trust management</b>, and <b>Security</b>.
 </p>

 <p style="text-align: justify">
 I could bear a good knowledge of C, C++, Java, and Python programming languages since I was a <a href='https://www.stopstalk.com/user/profile/prantacse14'>competitive programmer</a> in my pupil life.
 In addition, I have participated in eminent programming competitions such as ICPC, NCPC, and IUPCs for several years.
 However, after joining as a faculty member, I helped enthusiasts by conducting several classes and workshops related to competitive programming, which assisted in flourishing my coaching experience.
 Thus, I found sound involvement in prestigious programming competitions as a coach.
-Please visit to find details <a href='https://psarkerbd.github.io/cv/'>here</a>.
 </p>

 <p style="text-align: justify">